ane/ane.github.io/_drafts/half-stack-web-frameworks.md

 In my previous post, I discussed [how web development had become weird]({% post_url 2016-10-26-web-development-has-become-weird %}).
-In this post, I will discuss what exactly is it that makes it so weird, and I will also a present an alternative to JavaScript SPAs that completely avoids the JavaScript tooling ecosystem.
-Such an application is much nicer to develop in, and is still able to leverage modern technologies like React.
-This is achieved by using a combination of an old but stable framework combined with some modern plugins.
+In this post, I will discuss what exactly is it that makes it so weird.
+I will also present an alternative to JavaScript-based SPAs that look and behave like them, yet at the base are built using standard full-stack frameworks.
+They can leverage modern JavaScript libraries like React and compilers like Babel while simultaneously avoiding the confusing tooling ecosystem and providing a rich and responsive user experience, all the while retaining an pleasant developer experience.

-## What's wrong with the tooling ecosystem?
+## What exactly is wrong with the tooling ecosystem?

-I think, largely, the reason why web development has become weird was that frontend development cannot figure itself out.
+I think, largely, the reason why web development has become weird was that front-end development cannot figure itself out.
 We are wasting effort and time by building more and more elaborate abstractions that fundamentally exist only because of an unhappy accident: the web is the *only* cross-platform application container.
 It is also a very accessible medium.
-To create a web application, fundamentally, one needs to present the right kind of markup to a browser that renders it.
+To create a web application, fundamentally, one needs to present the right kind of mark-up to a browser that renders it.

 Let's stop here.
 Just because the web became what it is by accident, doesn't make it a bad thing in itself.
-Everybody *loves* platform independency.
-Everybody loves accessiblity.
+Everybody *loves* platform independence.
+Everybody loves accessibility.
 The web is easy to develop for and it can reach almost everybody.
 This is a reality we have to deal with, a reality in which web development is (a) popular, (b) ubiquitous and (c) easy.